Tuesday, December 31, 2013

 I first stopped into Black Swan three weeks ago at the bidding of a friend from architecture school - like us, Jamie Cooke studied at the College of Architecture & Urban Studies, Virginia Tech.
 Although I'd noticed the shop and meant to stop in, my timing was off a few times.
 I needed a particular book on Staunton as I was just finishing my second Staunton drawing, the Archi-Topo Map, and needed to check the names of the hills I'd labelled.
 Instead of obtaining what I came for, I found a whole host of other wonderful surprises.
 In addition to the fun of connecting with another VT architect and talking about the architectural social scene in Staunton, I discovered the PERFECT BOOK SHOP.

 In my experience, there are two extremes in bookstores: glossy, overstocked chain bookstores and shabby, also overstocked, used bookstores where it's hard to find a path through the books sometimes.
 Black Swan is neither.
 It is clean and spare, for a book shop.
 Yet cozy and inviting.
 Owner Jamie Cooke also plays DJ, selecting records that build the right aura for browsing, reading and conversation.
 The combination of books and records, and now art prints & illustrations - and the experience of touching them, discovering them, talking about them with real people in real time and place, recalls the best things about a brick and mortar shop.
 The intellectual, social AND tactile experience!
+I found some treasures in my browsing and anxiously brought my husband back to show him the next day.
+These were not books I'd heard of nor were they on a bestseller list.
+They seemed to me artifacts, surprises.
+There were handwritten notes in some; these books have lives and come to the shop and the buyer with a history of their own.
+This is the kind of shop you want to stop into regularly, not expecting to find the precise book you need at the moment, but, instead, expecting to find a pleasant surprise and a stimulating experience.
+Serendipity. |

 And so, I felt this was the right place for my prints and postcards and am grateful Jamie agreed.
 Even the colors - greens and oranges - match!
 I hope other architecture nerds and people who love Staunton will find them at Black Swan, and I hope to meet such folks.